MLFontaine/data-science-side-projects/README.md

 # data-science-side-projects
-Independent projects for data science
+Independent projects on data science

 - mpg_projects: data analysis and visualization for personally collected data about gas fillups for my car